 Rumour has it (and it is a rumour), that they were in such a hurry to copy J.Co Donuts, that they clean forgot about setting up a website.
 I visited the domain name some time ago (when I realised it existed), but it had a ‘Under Construction’ thingum running – now I can’t even access it.

 Anyway, the good news about Big Apple Donuts in Warisan Square is that it might has well be an entirely different business, judging by the service that is.
-When Julia and I stumbled into the queue, the line was snaking right around the little kiosk, from the pay point right back to the kitchen on the other side.
+When the Journo and I stumbled into the queue, the line was snaking around the little kiosk, from the pay point right back to the kitchen on the other side.